Divailo/FYP_tfl/README.md

 There are two use cases of the project.
 You can either:

 1. Used the built scripts , or
-2. Use the project as external libraries
+2. Use the project as an external library

 # Contribute